Ground source heat pump: Economics

 Capital costs may be offset by government subsidies; for example, Ontario offered $7000 for residential systems installed in the 2009 fiscal year.
 Some electric companies offer special rates to customers who install a ground-source heat pump for heating or cooling their building.
 Where electrical plants have larger loads during summer months and idle capacity in the winter, this increases electrical sales during the winter months.
 Heat pumps also lower the load peak during the summer due to the increased efficiency of heat pumps, thereby avoiding the costly construction of new power plants.
 For the same reasons, other utility companies have started to pay for the installation of ground-source heat pumps at customer residences.
 They lease the systems to their customers for a monthly fee, at a net overall saving to the customer.

 The lifespan of the system is longer than conventional heating and cooling systems.
 Good data on system lifespan is not yet available because the technology is too recent, but many early systems are still operational today after 25–30 years with routine maintenance.
 Most loop fields have warranties for 25 to 50 years and are expected to last at least 50 to 200 years.
 Ground-source heat pumps use electricity for heating the house.
 The higher investment above conventional oil, propane or electric systems may be returned in energy savings in 2–10 years for residential systems in the US.
-If compared to natural gas systems, the payback period can be much longer or non-existent.
 The payback period for larger commercial systems in the US is 1–5 years, even when compared to natural gas.
 Additionally, because geothermal heat pumps usually have no outdoor compressors or cooling towers, the risk of vandalism is reduced or eliminated, potentially extending a system's lifespan.

 Ground source heat pumps are recognized as one of the most efficient heating and cooling systems on the market.
 They are often the second-most cost-effective solution in extreme climates (after co-generation), despite reductions in thermal efficiency due to ground temperature.
 (The ground source is warmer in climates that need strong air conditioning, and cooler in climates that need strong heating.)
 The financial viability of these systems depends on the adequate sizing of ground heat exchangers (GHEs), which generally contribute the most to the overall capital costs of GSHP systems.

 Commercial systems maintenance costs in the US have historically been between $0.11 to $0.22 per m2 per year in 1996 dollars, much less than the average $0.54 per m2 per year for conventional HVAC systems.